INTELLECTUAL PROPERTY

 • It is necessary to take into account the academic regulations for undergraduate and master's studies own teaching center, as well as the Academic regulations for doctoral studies (for example, the possible sections that regulate works by publication compendium).

-• To include the contents, you must have the corresponding copyright (or the authorization of the rights holder), or only include fragments or images respecting what is established by the right of citation of art 32 full Intellectual property law.
+• To include the contents, you must have the corresponding copyright (or the authorization of the rights holder), or only include fragments or images respecting what is established by the right of citation of art 32 from Intellectual property law.

 It should also be noted that: